 John Wesley promoted social justice in his ministry, serving the poor, the uneducated and the neglected in society.
 Our vision, in accordance with our United Methodist roots and John Wesley’s teachings, is to be a community of hope: providing an opportunity to heal, and a safe and caring environment for children, youth and families.

-BCC’s Spiritual Life program is an integral part of our residential services programming, but is optional for all residents (read more about this here).
+BCC’s Spiritual Life program is an integral part of our residential services programming and our staff wellness initiatives, but is optional for all (read more about this here).
 There is no requirement for affiliation with the United Methodist Church to receive services or participate in our programs.
 Our services are open to all cultures, races and religions.

 There are a number of opportunities to get involved with our programs.
 The “How to Help” menu at the top of this page is an excellent starting point.
 Make sure you join our newsletter email list to stay up to date on what our volunteer needs are!